 Next are the columns for difficulty and terrain.
 Difficulty is simply how hard it is to find.
 Terrain is how hard it is to get to it (Are you hiking or canoeing or rock climbing to get to it?
 Or are you pulling up to a light pole in a parking lot?).
 1 is the easiest, and 5 is the most difficult.

-Until you have a little more experience and especially if you’re caching with boys, you’ll want to look for small or regular sized caches.
+Until you have a little more experience and especially if you’re caching with kids, you’ll want to look for small or regular sized caches.
 The larger the cache, the easier it is to find.

 The larger caches often have trinkets or “swag” for you to trade.
 My boys call it treasure!
 Looking for caches that potentially have treasure makes it much more fun for them!
-You should take something to trade.
-The expectation is that you’ll leave something equal to or better than what you take.
-Check out the kids’ toy bins for some trinkets.
-You can even trade for coins (take a toy, leave a dime or quarter).

 Once you click on your geocache, you’ll see GPS coordinates in the blue box like this ” N 36° 02.778 W 095° 46.599″.
 The tricky part is how to get there!
 If you have a GPS receiver, you can input the coordinates into that.
 Amazon has a nice selection of GPS receivers.